Fashion Image-to-Image Translation for Complementary Item Retrieval: Experiments

 The AUC is defined below, where $\delta(\cdot, \cdot)$ is 1 if $m_{ij} > m_{ik}$, otherwise 0.
 We recall that $m_{ij}$ and $m_{ik}$ convey the similarity score between a pair of top $t_i$ and bottom $b_j$ or $b_k$ as formulated in~\cref{eq:mijk}.

 The MRR is defined in~\cref{eq:mrr}, where $\text{rank}_i$ refers to the position of the positive element within the ranked list.

 We compute the AUC by evaluating each top $t_i$ with its corresponding positive bottom $b_j$ and negative bottom $b_k$.
-It is noteworthy that in a prior work on compatibility modeling,~\citet{DBLP:conf/mm/SongFLLNM17} utilized 3 random negatives for AUC and 9 random negatives for MRR.
-Unfortunately, there is no clear reference for the methodology by which these negatives were sampled or justifying this choice.
-In contrast, we compute MRR by considering the rank position of the positive bottom $b_j$ within the ranked list, where all other bottoms in the test set are treated as negatives.
+It is noteworthy that in a prior work on compatibility modeling,~\citet{DBLP:conf/mm/SongFLLNM17} utilized three random negatives for AUC and nine random negatives for MRR.
+Unfortunately, there is no clear reference for the methodology by which these negatives were sampled or justifying this choice, which is why we compute MRR by considering the rank position of the positive bottom $b_j$ within the ranked list, where all other bottoms in the test set are treated as negatives.